Free Contractor Guide · No Email Required

 • ×Wrong named insured (business name doesn't match the contract)

 Correcting a rejected COI typically takes 1–3 business days — long enough to lose a job.
 The solution is to build your policy with blanket endorsements from day one so every COI request clears immediately.
-For more on this process, read why your COI keeps getting rejected and how contractors get same-day COIs.
+For more on this process, read why your COI keeps getting rejected and how contractors get contract-ready COIs.

 Avoid These Pitfalls